googleforgames/quilkin/docs/extensions/filters/token_router.md

-# EndpointAuthentication
+# TokenRouter

-The `EndpointAuthentication` filter's job is to ensure only authorised clients are able to send packets to Endpoints that they have access to.
+The `TokenRouter` filter's job is to ensure only authorised clients are able to send packets to Endpoints that they have access to.

 It does this via matching an authentication token found in the